SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ## State

 Terraform must keep track of what infrastructure it created in a `terraform.tfstate` Terraform state file.
 Terraform uses this state to map real-world resources to our configuration.
-Terraform state is stored locally by default, but it can also be stored remotely, which is preferable in a team environment.
+Terraform *state is stored locally by default*, but it can also be stored remotely, which is preferable in a team environment.

 This state file contains a custom JSON format that records a mapping from the Terraform resources in our templates to their real-world representation.

 Terraform makes use of this local state to create plans and modify our infrastructure.
 Terraform performs a refresh prior to any operation to update the state with the real infrastructure.

+### Remote state

+When working with Terraform in a team, using a local file complicates Terraform usage because each user must ensure that they always have the most recent state data before running Terraform and that no one else runs Terraform at the same time.

+A *remote state* comes to our aid.
+Terraform writes the state data to a remote data store, which can then be shared by all team members.

+Terraform can store state in a variety of storage platforms, including, but not limited to:

+- Terraform Cloud
+- HashiCorp Consul
+- Amazon S3
+- Azure Blob Storage
+- Google Cloud Storage
+- Alibaba Cloud OSS

+Remote state is implemented by a [backend](https://www.terraform.io/language/settings/backends/configuration){:target="_blank"} or by Terraform Cloud, both of which can be configured in the root module of our configuration.

 ## Policy libraries